robomq/robomq.io/docs/broadcast.md

 At this point, consumer should start consuming messages broadcast from the **fanout** exchange type.

-### How to build/run client
-Now we have two c files, one is producer.c, another is consumer.c.
-(1) Use the Makefile in sdk repository to compile under a Linux terminal.
-(2) cd to the directory which containing client source code (3) Run make all

 ### Putting it all together
 The full code below includes some basic AMQP error handling for consumer that is useful when declaring exchanges and queues.
 In addition, main receiver loop attempts to reconnect upon network connection failure.